Contain the Growth (Growth Management Policies/ Accountable Development/ Environmental Standards in Building and Policy)

 Santa Rosa waste water reuse

 Conservation Action canvassers generated 1,200 letters to the Santa Rosa Board of Public Utilities, forcing them to stop dumping poorly treated wastewater into the Russian River, the drinking water supply for 600,000 people in Sonoma and Marin Counties.
 Our successful and persistent lobbying and advocacy resulted in the Geyser’s Pipeline solution.
-The Geyser’s, a clean energy and wastewater disposal solution, is the largest geothermal energy field in the world, generating over xxx kW of power (enough to power xxx homes).
+The Geyser’s, a clean energy and wastewater disposal solution, is the largest geothermal energy field in the world, generating over 835 megawatts of power.

 Elimination of gravel mining in the Russian River